 - Hydro SmartApartments: Quite possibly the most innovative accommodations to stay in Glasgow, this apartment is wired up to the nines.
 The suite is fully-automated ranging from voice-controlled mood lighting, heating & aromatherapy to a complete audio & video entertainment system.

-- Crowne Plaza Glasgow: One of the best luxury hotels in Glasgow, this riverside 4-star unleashes sleek modern rooms and a whole barrage of amenities to ensure your stay in Glasgow is nothing less than memorable.
+- Crowne Plaza Glasgow: One of the best luxury hotels in Glasgow, this riverside 4-star unleashes sleek modern rooms and a whole barrage of amenities to ensure your stay is nothing less than memorable.
 Relax to spa treatments at the Isis Beauty Salon or sweat out that last bit of haggis and Scotch ale at the Club Moativation sauna or fitness centre.

-Summary: The best places to stay in Glasgow
+Summary: The best hotels in Glasgow

 - Searching for a central hotel on a budget?
-You can’t do much better than The Z Hotel Glasgow.
-Located just steps from George Square, this budget-friendly hotel puts the entire city at your fingertips.
+You can’t do much better than The Z Hotel Located just steps from George Square, this budget-friendly hotel puts the entire city at your fingertips.

 - Got a little more to spend on a mid-range hotel?
-The brand-new Moxy Glasgow Merchant City is a hip alternative on the northeastern fringes of Merchant City that won’t tug too hard at your purse strings.
+The brand-new Moxy Merchant City is a hip alternative on the northeastern fringes of Merchant City that won’t tug too hard at your purse strings.

 - Looking for Glaswegian luxury?
 The centrally-located Dakota Glasgow features room affixed with rich & elegant decor matched only by the sophistication & innovation of its delicious on-site restaurant, The Grill.